nodejs/node/deps/npm/doc/cli/npm-publish.md

   <name>@<tag>` will install this version.
 By default, `npm publish` updates
   and `npm install` installs the `latest` tag.

+* `[--access <public|restricted>]`
+  Tells the registry whether this package should be published as public or restricted.
+Only applies to scoped packages, which default to `restricted`.
+  If you don't have a paid account, you must publish with `--access public` to publish scoped packages.

 Fails if the package name and version combination already exists in the specified registry.